Best Software

 Headquarters: San Francisco, USA.

-Key strength: Workflow Designer for complex multi-stakeholder approval matrices, Salesforce CPQ integration depth, mature compliance posture.
+Key strength: Workflow Designer for complex multi-stakeholder approval matrices, Salesforce CPQ integration depth, native e-signatures, AI-powered repository search, mature compliance posture.

 Best fit: mid-enterprise to enterprise legal ops on Salesforce CPQ, 1,000+ user companies.